skielo/WordFinder/README.md

 The strategy I used for the _Find_ method is the following:

 - I iterate over the list of words within the _wordstream_.
-- Then for each word I iterate over the board.
+- Then for each word I validate the word is not null, empty or a space and then iterate over the board.
 - The iteration over the board it's with two for to optimize resources.
     - I verify if the first character of the word to search it's equal to the character in the give possition.
     - As well I cal the method _FindWithDirection_ with the right paramenters, if both conditions are true then I add that word to the list of results.